AntonLad/test-WelbeX/README.md

 # Getting Started with Create React App

 This project is a test task.
-Creates many counters, every fourth of which counts seconds.
-Other counters are changed by buttons.
-Each new counter is equal to the sum of all previous counters.
+Forms with validation and Redux.
+Data write to file.
 ## Available Scripts

 In the project directory, you can run: